romana/romana.github.io/faq/faq.md

 #### 4. Does Romana work with OpenStack?

 Yes.
 Romana works with cloud orchestration systems like OpenStack to launch VM and container endpoints.
 Romana integrates with OpenStack through a Modular Layer 2 device driver and an interface to its new IPAM API.

+You can try Romana today with OpenStack running on Amazon EC2 instances.
+See our [current release](/try_romana/openstack/) for details.

 See current [Roadmap](/roadmap/) for details.